sendgrid/sendgrid-go/proposal/mail-helper-refactor.md

 The following code assumes you are storing the API key in an environment variable (recommended).

-This is the minimum code needed to send an message.
+This is the minimum code needed to send a message.

 ```go
 package main